selwynpolit/d9book/book/state.md

   ->save();
 ```

-In Drupal 7, this was done using variable_set().
-If you are upgrading from a Drupal 7 site, check out this article from March 2021 about upgrading to the Drupal 8 State system at <https://www.drupal.org/node/1787318>
+In Drupal 7, this was done using `variable_set()`.
+If you are upgrading from a Drupal 7 site, check out this article from March 2021 about upgrading to the [Drupal 8 State system](https://www.drupal.org/node/1787318).

 Writing state data looks like this: